-However, the pilot program does not include H4 visa holders, the dependents of H1B visa professionals in America.
-Speculations are rife that success of the pilot trial would enable spouses and children of H1B workers to renew their H4 visas within the US later in 2024.
+It is worth noting that H4 visa holders, the dependents of H1B visa professionals in USA, were not eligible for the domestic US visa renewal pilot program.
+It is highly anticipated that the success of the pilot trial would eliminate international travel for spouses and children of H1B workers by enabling them to renew their H4 status within the US, now onwards.

 “Indians are the largest skilled group of workers in the United States.
 We hope that India will benefit quite a bit from this program and it will prevent Indians from having to travel back to India or anywhere for a visa appointment to get their visas renewed.
 It will allow our missions in India to concentrate on new applicants,” said Julie Stufft, the Deputy Assistant Secretary of State for Visa Services.